Aquixxed/shitty-python-logger/README.md

 A fork of discord.py , but even better!
 It includes proxy support.

-# Shitty Python logger made by some skid on discord
-## Made by IceBear and Lithium imagine being a skid
+# Shitty Python logger made by IceBear and Lithium imagine being a skid
-###Setup
+##Setup

 First download this shit
 Open the discordproxied Folder and open init.py and discordproxied.py